Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Results

 However, the opposite only affects the variance of the estimates: when the scale is misspecified, as in \textit{Mis. $\omega$}, the location's age effect estimate remains unbiased.
 When the scale model ignores age (\textit{Mis. $\omega$}) or ignores the random intercept (\textit{No $u^\omega$}), the location effect presents a larger variance.
 Further, when both random intercept and misspecification of the fixed effect occur (\textit{No $u^\omega$ + Mis. $\omega$}), the variance more than doubles.

 Therefore, location misspecification results in biased scale estimates, while the opposite only impacts the variance of the estimands.

-\paragraph{There is a relationship between random effects and residual variance.} The estimated standard deviation of location random intercept can incur bias when the scale model is incorrectly specified (and therefore, the same happens in LMM when there is heteroscedasticity between the individuals).
-The standard deviation for the random effect of the scale model is biased in all considered scenarios unless the fixed effect structure for both location and scale are correctly specified.
+\paragraph{There is a relationship between random effects and residual variance.} The estimated standard deviation of location random intercept can incur bias when the scale model is incorrectly specified (and similarly when a LMM is wrongly used in place of a MELSM).
+The standard deviation for the random effect of the scale model is biased in all considered scenarios unless the fixed effect structure for both location and scale is correctly specified.